 Other groups are more exclusive and serve a different purpose.
 A group exclusive to Veterans with PTSD exists in Illinois.
 You can read more about this organization in the article I found, but the story is pretty straight forward: finding individuals with shared experiences can be beneficial.
 This article describes how these Veterans found a sense of camaraderie.

 Many of the Veterans I speak with are 30 years of age or younger.
 When they return home from serving they often get married, have kids, and aren’t around many other Veterans.
 It can be difficult for them discuss their PTSD symptoms.
 Finding a group like a motorcycle club can be very therapeutic.
 It’s not just a group of individuals who have similar experiences; it’s a group of people who share your passion.
 That is what stands out for me.

 For instance, I like some pretty random stuff.
 This can be isolating at times because I don’t know a lot of people who share my passion.
 When I find someone who does it’s magical.
 You start out by discussing your passion, but then your guard comes down and you can share more important aspects of life.

 While I may not be a big motorcycle fan, I am a huge fan of these clubs, and an even bigger fan of what they do for Vets with PTSD.
 Sometimes just proving that you aren’t alone in this world can make the biggest difference in someone’s life.

-If you would like to know about service connecting for PTSD, or any service related disability, give me a call today for a free consultation: 1-877-526-3457.
-You can also fill out this form to learn more.
+If you are a Veteran who would like to know more about service connecting fir PTSD, feel free to give me a call for a free consultation: 1-877-526-3457.
+Or, if you’d rather be called at a more convenient time, you can fill out this form instead.